strykeFreedom08/smart-brain-api/README.md

-A server-side project that deals to register user, update face detection count, and calling face detection API.
+A server-side project that deals to register user, update face detection count, calling face detection API and all transaction has been managed by database.
 It was called by smart-brain repository.